-a.
-Counsel must use the forms provided in Exhibit A to this Order.
-This means that each monthly submission will consist of one expense submission file and one time submission file.
-The files will be uploaded to Rubris Crosslink through task submissions titled "Expense Report Upload" and "Time Report Upload," which will be available for each submission period.
+- a.
+Counsel must use the Excel forms provided as Exhibit A to this

-b.
-For expense submissions, Counsel must provide supporting documentation which will be uploaded to Rubris Crosslink though the "Expense Report Upload" task.
-The name of the supporting documentation must be entered into the corresponding line item of the expense submission file in the last column.

-c.
-In all reports, the date must be provided in month/day/year format

-2. Deadlines

-(e.g., 12/28/19).

-All time and expense submissions must be timely submitted by the last calendar business day of the month in accordance with the guidelines set forth herein, through Rubris Crosslink at the following URL: https://crosslink.rubris.com.
-To obtain access to Rubris Crosslink, please email Crosslink.rubris.com. and provide the law firm, name and <a href="mailto:emai

-The first submission is due on June 20, 2024 and should include all time and expenses from inception of work on MDL-related litigation through May 31, 2024.
-Co-Lead Counsel will assess and determine whether pre-MDL formation work submitted warrants inclusion as common benefit work.
-After this first submission, each monthly submission will be due on the 20th of each month (or, if the 20th falls on a weekend or holiday, the next week day), and should include all common benefit time and expenses incurred from the first to the last day of the preceding month (e.g., a submission due January 20, 2024, shall contain all common benefit time and expenses incurred from December 1, 2023, through December 31, 2023).

-Although counsel should endeavor to submit all common benefit expenses incurred in a certain month in the submission made on the last business day of the next month, the realities of third-party billing and credit card statement schedules may make such quick expense submission difficult.
-Firms may submit incurred expenses up to three months after they were incurred.
-Any expenses submitted more than three months after they were incurred must be accompanied by an explanation for the late submission.
-Plaintiffs' Co-Lead Counsel have the discretion to reject late-
+Order.
+This means that each monthly submission will consist of one Excel file, within which there will be four "sheets" (marked by tabs at the bottom): "Expense Report," "Supplemental Expense Report," "Monthly Time Report," and "Monthly Time Report Totals." - b.
+In the "Monthly Time Report," the person who performed each task must be identified in the column called "Last Name, First Name" by their complete last name, a comma, and their complete first name (e.g., Smith, John).
+Do not use abbreviations or initials in 1 this column.
+2 3 In all reports, the date must be provided in month/day/year format c.
+4 (e.g., 12/28/19).
+5 2.
+Deadlines 6 All time and expense submissions must be timely submitted by the 20th day of each 7 month, in accordance with the guidelines set forth herein, to the following email addresses: 8 UberTime@lchb.com and ubermdlcoleadcounsel@chaffinluhana.com.
+9 The first submission is due on May 15, 2024 and should include all time and expenses 10 from inception of work on MDL-related litigation through April 15, 2024.
+Co-Lead Counsel will 11 assess and determine whether pre-MDL formation work submitted warrants inclusion as common benefit work.
+After this first submission, each monthly submission will be due on the 20th of each 12 13 month, and should include all common benefit time and expenses incurred from the first to the last day of the preceding month (e.g., a submission due January 20, 2024, shall contain all 14 15 common benefit time and expenses incurred from December 1, 2023, through December 31, 2023).
+16 17 Although counsel should endeavor to submit all common benefit expenses incurred in a 18 certain month in the submission made on the 20th of the next month, third-party billing and credit 19 card statement schedules may occasionally make such quick expense submission difficult.
+Thus, 20 submissions of "supplemental" common benefit expense reports will be permitted for those 21 expenses incurred during the previous six months that-due to circumstances outside the 22 submitting counsel's control-could not have been submitted by the deadline.
+Any common 23 benefit expenses submitted more than six months in arrears may not be considered or included in 24 any compilation of common benefit expense calculation and may be disallowed, except for good cause shown and with approval of Co-Lead Counsel.

-Case 3:23-md-03084-CRB Document 558 Filed 05/23/24 Page 14 of 14 reported expenses.
 IT IS SO ORDERED.

-DATED: May 22, 2024 Hon.
-Charles R. Breyer United States District Court Judge
+Case 3:23-md-03084-CRB Document 362 Filed 03/26/24 Page 14 of 14